 This all depends on your co-parenting relationship - but in my opinion, if someone is good friends with his ex, respect that friendship and let her be.
 I’m sure she doesn’t want to share her besties with you either!

-You have to share so much of your lives with her, it’s nice to keep some things separate
+You have to share so much of your life with her, it’s nice to keep some things separate.

 A few weeks back my husband and I started talking about our group of friends – and we realized that over the last seven years, our social circle has really changed.
 Yes, we have friends that he had before we were together.
 Yes, we have friends that I had before I met him too – but we have created our own group of friends.

 We didn’t do this intentionally, but as our lives grew together, our friendships naturally changed too.